bablukpik/react-frontend/README.md

 # React Frontend

-This is a sample React Frontend
+This is a sample React Frontend using Reactjs, TypeScript, Docker-compose, Style Dictionary, Eslint

 ## Steps to run the app
 * Run `npm install`